steve1029/IES/README.md

 #### Numerical solvers
 - **FDTD**: Uses Finite-Difference method to approximate the derivatives in Maxwell's equations.
 - **PSTD**: Uses pseudo-spectral methods to approximate the spatial derivatives in Maxwell's equations.
-- **SHPF**: By hybridizing the PSTD and FDTD method, Staggered grid Hybrid PSTD-FDTD(SHPF) method is optimized for large-scale electromagnetic simulations using COW.
+- **SHPF**: Combination of the PSTD and FDTD method.
+Staggered grid Hybrid PSTD-FDTD(SHPF) method is optimized for large-scale electromagnetic simulations with parallel computing.

 #### Parallelism
 * **SMP**: Shared Memory Parallelism (SMP) using OpenMP is provided.